nus-cs2030-2021-s3/notes/docs/environments.md

 !!! warning "Windows 10 Users: FortiClient from Windows Store"

-    Students have reported that running FortiClient downloaded from the Windows Store does not allow one to `ssh` from WSL to `sunfire` as expected.
+    Students have reported that running FortiClient downloaded from the Windows Store does not allow one to `ssh` from WSL to `stu` as expected.
 Therefore, Windows 10 users should download and install FortiClient VPN directly from [FortiClient's website](https://forticlient.com/downloads).

 Once you are connected to SoC VPN, you can run
 ```